Motorcycle Engineering - MEng | BEng

 The University is proud to have its students engaged in real world motorcycle racing activities as much as possible.
 The experience gained from getting involved in the sport is invaluable and gives a real contextualisation to the class study and a real opportunity to make your project work a true real world experience!

-We have 2 race teams operating from the University at this time and have had great success in the past.
+We have our own race teams operating from the University at this time and have had great success in the past.

 UWTSD ORTHRUS RACING